pieterjanv/ansible-local-facts/README.md

 1. Replace the top of the stack with the current value of the `local` fact, if it exists, then push a new role context onto the stack.
-The new context equals the `input` fact if defined, defaulting to an empty dictionary.
+The new context equals the `input` variable if defined, defaulting to an empty dictionary.
 2. Set the `local` fact to the top of the stack.
 3. Include the role.
 4. Pop the context from the stack.